The Dark Knight: Retrospective assessments

 Ledger's Joker is considered one of the greatest cinematic villains; several publications placed his portrayal second only to Darth Vader.
 (Note: Attributed to multiple references:) In 2017, The Hollywood Reporter named Ledger's Joker the second-best cinematic superhero performance ever, behind Hugh Jackman as Wolverine, and Collider listed him as the greatest villain of the 21st century.
 In 2022, Variety listed him as the best superhero film performance of the preceding 50 years (Eckhart appears at number 22).
 Entertainment Weekly wrote there had not been another villain as interesting or "perversely entertaining" as Joker, and Ledger's performance was considered so defining that future interpretations would be compared against it.
 Michael B. Jordan cited the character as an inspiration for his character Erik Killmonger in Black Panther.
 (Note: Attributed to multiple references:) The "pencil trick" scene, in which Joker makes a pencil disappear by slamming a mobster's head on it, is considered an iconic scene and among the film's most famous.
 (Note: Attributed to multiple references:) Similarly, the character's line "why so serious?" is among the film's most famous and oft-quoted pieces of dialog, (Note: Attributed to multiple references:) alongside "everyone loses their minds," and Dent's line "you either die a hero or you live long enough to see yourself become the villain", as well as Pennyworth's line "some men just want to watch the world burn"; the lines also became popular internet memes.
 (Note: Attributed to multiple references:)

 The Dark Knight remains popular with audiences in publicly voted rankings.
 Over 17,000 people voted the film into the top ten of American Cinematographers "Best-Shot Film of 1998–2008" list, and listeners of BBC Radio 1 and BBC Radio 1Xtra named it their eighth-favorite film.
 Readers of Empire have alternatively voted it the fifteenth (2008), third (2014), and the fourth-greatest film ever made (2020).
 The Dark Knight was also voted the greatest superhero movie by readers of Rolling Stone (2014), and as one of New Zealand's favorite films (2015).

-In 2025, The Hollywood Reporter listed The Dark Knight as having the best stunts of 2008.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 26th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).